North Georgia Distracted Driving Accident Attorney

 - Watch, record, or broadcast a video or movie while driving

 Violations can lead to fines ranging from $50 to $150 and points on your license.
 Nevertheless, the most severe consequences occur when cell phone use causes accidents, injuries, and fatalities.
-If you have been injured or bereaved by someone using their phone behind the wheel, our Cartersville distracted driving accident lawyer can help.
+If you have been injured or bereaved by someone using their phone behind the wheel, our Georgia distracted driving accident lawyer can help.

 Call Pritchard Injury Firm Today

 Our mission at Pritchard Injury Firm is to provide individuals and families with both the highest quality of legal help available and a professional, stress-free experience.
 What you are going through is hard enough, and we do not want to make it any worse.
-In fact, our homegrown founding attorney, Zach Pritchard, is deeply involved in the local community and wants to help residents like you thrive in any and all situations.
+In fact, our founding attorney, Zach Pritchard, is deeply involved in the local community and wants to help residents like you thrive in any and all situations.
 We are here to make it better.